-A takeover of the Yemenite capital of Sanaa by Houthi rebels may put the country’s Jewish community at risk given the Shi’ite group’s track record.
+A takeover of the Yemenite capital of Sanaa by Houthi rebels may be pose a danger to the country’s Jewish community given the group’s track record.

-“It is clear they are in danger” due to “religious hate” and “extreme Islam,” University of Haifa professor emeritus Yosef Tobi said, although he was hesitant to make specific predictions.
+“It is clear they are in danger” due to “religious hate” and “extreme Islam” said Professor emeritus Yosef Tobi of the University of Haifa, although he was hesitant to make specific predictions.

-Sanaa’s Jewish community lives in a guarded district under the protection of the central government, after fleeing to the capital from the town of Saada following Houthis threats in 2007.
+Sanaa’s Jewish community lives in a guarded district under the protection of the central government, after fleeing to the capital from the town of Saada following by the Houthis in 2007.

 Join Jerusalem Post Premium Plus now for just $5 and upgrade your experience with an ads-free website and exclusive content.
 Click here>>